CarloDiCastelnuovo/SC-exam/README.md

    - Upload the DataFrame, which through the Pandas library can be carried out in different ways (in the Project.py file a correct and an incorrect one are generated, and an excel Example.xlsx file is loaded, to illustrate the operations).

    - Count the number of parameters you want to visualize.

+   - Create a list with the name of the columns containing the parameters.

 ```